Orchids are beautiful plants that can thrive anywhere from wetlands, deserts, mountains, coastlines, or underwater.

 4. Hydrate the Orchid

-One of the most essential and basic steps of reviving an orchid is watering it.
+Watering is one of the most essential and basic steps of reviving an orchid.
 It’s crucial to ensure that the orchid doesn’t get dehydrated.

-Since orchids rely on little humidity, I will water my orchid right away using lukewarm or tepid water.
+Since orchids rely on little humidity, I will water my orchids immediately using lukewarm or tepid water.

-Typically, orchids need to be watered every four days to allow the plant to dry out a little before watering it next time.
+Typically, orchids must be watered every four days to allow the plant to dry out a little before watering it next time.
 After a few weeks, I can water it just once a week.

 5. Give the Orchid Some Light